Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 FAQs and Tips

-Store these no bake cookie dough bites in the freezer.
-After rolling, I like to keep them flat on a baking sheet for a few hours.
+• Store your frozen cookie dough bites in the freezer.
+After rolling them into balls, I like to keep them flat on a baking sheet for a few hours.
 Then, once frozen, transfer to a ziploack bag or stasher bags.
 Store for up to 3 months!

-The cookie dough will be sticky since it’s basically a hummus-type dip.
-What I’ve found to help is grinding some oats (into an oat flour) and wiping that on my hands before rolling.
+• If your cookie dough is too sticky, what I’ve found to help is grinding some oats (into an oat flour) and wiping that on my hands before rolling.
 I also use a cookie dough scooper to place on the baking sheet.

 parchment paper with frozen cookie dough bites